mpnally/Terrifically-Simple-JSON/README.md

 2. The `name` of a name/value pair must refer to a property or relationship in the state of the entity.
 3. The `value` of a name/value pair must be the value of the property referenced by the name.

-We think these restrictions are simply enforcing the most straightforward and most natural way of using JSON.
-They basically say, "use JSON directly—don't use it to construct your own data-representation format".
+The goal of these restrictions is to adhere the most straightforward and natural way of using JSON.
+They basically say, "use JSON directly—don't use it to construct your own data-representation format on top of JSON".
 Since Terrifically Simple JSON is just about using JSON directly, it does not have its own media type.

 Terrifically Simple JSON also defines 3 JSON properties, `_id`, `_idRef`, `_idRefNotation`.
 * `_id` is used to declare which data model entity a JSON object corresponds to.
-* `_idRef` and `_idRefNotation` is used for datatypes that are not built in to JSON.
+* `_idRef` and `_idRefNotation` are used for datatypes that are not built in to JSON.

 `_id` is fundamental to Terrifically Simple JSON. `_idRef` and `_idRefNotation` form an optional-use feature.